abdullohqurbon0v/calculator/README.md

 - **TypeScript**: For type safety and better development experience
 - **CSS**: Custom styles for the dark theme and modern design.

-## Contributing
-If you'd like to contribute, feel free to fork the repository and make changes.
-You can also open issues and pull requests.

- 1. Fork the repository
- 2.Create a new branch (```git checkout -b feature-branch```)
- 1. Make your changes
- 1. Fork the repository
- 1. Fork the repository
- 1. Fork the repository